Agenda

 WORKSHOPS

 How coaching and mentoring can help leaders develop and hone a spectrum of skills, build confidence, and improve ability to motivate and influence others.
-We will discuss the why of mentoring and coaching and also provide insights on the how of best practice tools and methods.
+We will discuss the what,why, how, with who of mentoring and coaching and also provide insights on the best practice tools and methods across different regions.

 2.2 South Africa's Impact Story